unicef/publicgoods-toolkit/appendix-examples.md

 # Appendix: Examples, Additional Resources and Tools

+This appendix collects examples, additional resources, and tools.
+It's intended use is to direct readers to further information and places to deepen understanding.

 ## EXAMPLES

+### Product: OpenGeo

+When the World Bank

+### Product: OpenHMIS

+Homeless Management Information System

+### Product: Checkbook 2.0

 ### OPEN SOURCE + THE POWER OF COLLABORATION : Canada’s Covid Exposure Notifications Mobile App